ajense28/Tutorial-Phonopy-Si-VASP/README.md

 The KPOINT mesh may be relatively small, in the provided example a Gamma mesh of 6 6 6 is used.
 Copy each POSCAR-_{number}_ into a disp- _{number}_ directory along with INCAR, KPOINTS, and POTCAR files.
 The [prepare_vasp.sh](./Forces/prepare_vasp.sh), [batch_submit_vasp.sh](./Forces/batch_submit_vasp.sh), and [prepare_reset.sh](./Forces/prepare_reset.sh) bash scripts can help in automating this process.
 In order to run .sh files, the permissions may need to be changed using the chmod command.
 `% chmod +x ./<filename.sh>`
 Once the calculation has completed, create FORCE_SETS using phonopy.
-Alter the numbers in the curly braces to reflect the lowest and highest number disp-00 _{number}_ directories.
+Alter the numbers in the curly braces to reflect the lowest and highest number disp- _{number}_ directories.
-`% phonopy -f disp-{0001..0012}/vasprun.xml`
+`% phonopy -f disp-{1..12}/vasprun.xml`
 ## Post-process
 The following commands are used to generate plottable data as well as phonopy-generated plots.
 The -s tag will save each plot as a pdf.
 Configuration files are useful for this process.
 [Mesh.conf](./Forces/mesh.conf) is used to generate the Phonon Density of States (DOS) and Thermal Properties data.
 ### Phonon DOS: